 An operating budget was adopted and maintained by the governing board for the District pursuant to the requirements of Florida Statutes.
 The budget is adopted on a basis consistent with generally accepted accounting principles.
 The legal level of budgetary control, the level at which expenditures may not exceed budget, is in the aggregate.
 Any budget amendments that increase the aggregate budgeted appropriations must be approved by the Board of Commissioners.
-The general fund budget for the fiscal year ended September 30, 2017 was amended to increase revenues by \$3,373,541, increase other financing sources by \$666,287 and increase appropriations by \$4,039,828.
-Actual general fund expenditures for the fiscal year ended September 30, 2017 exceeded appropriations by \$122,546.
-The over expenditures were funded by available fund balance.
+The general fund budget for the fiscal year ended September 30, 2018 was amended to increase revenues by \$1,939,313, increase other financing sources by \$1,012,125 and increase appropriations by \$2,951,438.
+Actual general fund expenditures did not exceed appropriations for the fiscal year ended September 30, 2018.